Slack 21.01.20

 Bug fixes

-- Fixed: It was very difficult (fine, it was basically impossible) to read code blocks in dark mode.
-We're sorry about that and we'll continue to iterate and make all these things better.
+- Fixed: It was very difficult (fine: it was basically impossible) to read ```code blocks``` in Dark Mode.
+Forgive us, we'll continue to iterate and make all these things better.

 - Fixed: A crash, that mysteriously (and very rarely) occurred when scrolling through search results if one of the results contained a message with a file attached, crashes no more.

-- Fixed: The buttons that appeared after @-mentioning a user in a channel (“Invite to a channel” and “Share a link”) weren’t performing those actions, which didn’t make much sense.
-If you experienced this and questioned whether you’d ever pushed the button at all, it wasn’t you going doolally, it was our fault.
-It’s now fixed.
+- Fixed: The buttons that appeared after @-mentioning a user in a channel (“Invite to a channel” and “Share a link”) not performing those actions, which was illogical.
+If you experienced this and questioned whether you'd ever pushed the button at all, it wasn't you being delusional, it was us being irrational.
+It is now fixed.

 Slack 19.07.20